-Appendix B summarizes these guidelines for communicating with, to and about older adults that is sensitive to ageism and its biasing effects on communication choices.
+Appendix B summarizes these guidelines for communicating with/to/about older adults that is sensitive to ageism and its biasing effects on communicating choices.
 These guidelines are suggestions to start the process of addressing ageism by increasing awareness.

 Appendix A